 This course examines the history, roles, and challenges of law enforcement careers in American society.
-Learners will develop an understanding of the constitutional, ethical, and workplace expectations of law enforcement professionals, the development of modern police agencies, and the nature of police work.
-This course also covers contemporary issues, including diversity, discretion, misconduct, use of force, and the dynamics of community policing.
+Learners will develop an understanding of the constitutional, ethical, and workplace expectations and attributes of a successful criminal justice practitioner, and the nature of police work.
+Learners will also discuss the stressors and psychological factors involved in criminal justice, and well as discussing wellness principles and concepts.
+Credit 3 hours.

 This course introduces learners to endemic and emerging administrative problems and issues confronting the criminal justice agency.
 Learners will describe, analyze, and synthesize contemporary management problems and issues in a criminal justice organization.
-Modern management concepts significant to criminal justice organizations will be reviewed.
+Modern leadership and management functions, and concepts significant to criminal justice organizations will be reviewed.
+Credit 3 hours.

 This course will include an intensive examination of specialized contemporary topics in criminal justice.
-Topics may vary from course to course, but will include subjects such as drugs and substance abuse, gangs, race, hate groups, women in the criminal justice system, domestic violence, and serial crime and criminals.
+Topics may vary from course to course, but will include subjects such as substance abuse, gangs, race, hate groups, women in the criminal justice system, leadership, domestic violence, human trafficking, social media, domestic violence, terrorism, homeland security, civil liberties, crime prevention through environmental design (CPTED), use of force, body cameras, forensics, electronic crimes, GIS, and other criminal justice trends and related technologies.
+Credit 3 hours.

 How does higher education help create the type of person that businesses want to hire?
 Learners will explore the answer to this question, and in doing so, help lay the foundation for academic and professional success.
 Each learner will develop a core set of skills needed to be both an effective college student and a successful professional in the 21st‐century workplace.
 Learners will develop and practice practical strategies with which to become more efficient and effective learners, while also developing higher‐order learning skills to reflect on critical issues relevant to both academic and professional environments such as personal responsibility and ethics.